-Waste Reduction Week is a country-wide campaign that encourages Canadians to reduce waste and their ecological footprint.
-By focusing on the 3 “R’s” – Reducing, Reusing and Recycling, we can minimize the amount of waste ending up in landfills and the amount of greenhouse gas emission produced.
+Waste Reduction Week is a country-wide campaign that encourages Canadians to reduce their ecological footprint through the principles of circular economy, resource efficiency, and waste reduction.
+The program’s primary purpose is to celebrate our environmental efforts and achievements while encouraging new innovative ideas and solutions.
+By focusing on the 3 “R’s” – Reducing, Reusing and Recycling, we can minimize the amount of waste ending up in landfills and the amount of greenhouse gas emissions produced.

 In 2016, approximately 2.3 million tonnes of residential waste was disposed of in landfills in British Columbia, with the average person disposing of an average of 472 kg of garbage.
 The most effective way to reduce waste is to try to avoid creating it in the first place.
 By following the hierarchy of the three Rs (Reduce, Reuse, Recycle), a significant impact can be made.
 Reducing household waste can be easy when you think about what you’re buying and where it will go after you are done with it.
 See below for some ideas on how you can reduce your waste and how you can make every week waste reduction week!